segmentr-package/segmentr/README.md

 ## Example

-Sample code usign the package to identify changements in each semgents
+Sample code using the package to identify change points in the segments’
-mean:
+means:

 ``` r
 require(segmentr)